 School items or toys that are complicated or consist of too many pieces should be purchased with extreme caution.
 One exception is Legos, which is a homeschooling toy that is actually useful.

-Final Tips for Avoiding Homeschool Room Clutter
+Final Tips for A Clutter Free Homeschool Room

 Adding items to your homeschool room is fun and exciting.
-Seeing your children learning from them is an absolute blessing.
+Seeing your children learn from them is an absolute blessing.
 But we don’t want to waste our hard-earned money on things that will end up in next year’s garage sale!

 If you aren’t sure about a purchase, go home.
 You can always reconsider and return to the store.
 If you’ve already purchased an item and immediately notice that your children aren’t utilizing it, many stores have a 30-day return policy for items that you aren’t totally satisfied with.
 Return it for the sake of your sanity and your students.